numan947/MyNotes/pytorch.md

 `Tensor` is the base datastructure in `PyTorch`.
 Every `array like` datastructure is a tensor in this framework.

+*Gradient points in the direction of fastest change, so taking -ve and adding to the weigths minimizes loss*

 ## torch module

 ---